rajbaghelrahul/Gym_Exercise_App/README.md

 ## Making

 I am a student of a Full Stack Web Development course offered by Masai School.
-During our Placement Phase, I was assigned a task to create a pixel-perfect Gym Exercise guidance App.
+During my Placement Phase, I created a Gym Exercise guidance App.
 I was given a single team member.
 After some thinking and Planning, I started working on it and completed all the given tasks in 8 days.

 **Deploy Link :- https://gym-exercises-guide.netlify.app/**